Every auto claim filed moves through five milestones each with the support of a claims professional.

 Your claims representative will determine whether your loss is covered and gather all relevant information about your damage or injury.
 The investigation typically includes studying documentation, interviewing witnesses or other involved individuals, obtaining photos, and estimating your vehicle damages, if necessary.

-It is our objective to evaluate coverage, complete our estimate if the loss is covered, and deliver a payment during our first visit.
+It is our goal to evaluate your policy coverage, determine the amount of damage and pay your claim as quickly as possible.
 If we can’t, we’ll explain why.
-We also stand ready to re-inspect your vehicle and provide a supplemental payment if you, a vendor or repair facility later identifies additional damages that are covered by your policy.
+We also stand ready to re-evaluate your vehicle damages – if needed – and provide supplemental payment if you, a vendor or repair facility later identifies additional damages that are covered by your policy.

 We’ll work with you to resolve your claim fairly.
-In many cases, your claims professional will issue a payment based on the estimate for repairs at the end of the initial inspection.
+In many cases, a claims representative can issue a payment as soon as the estimate for repairs is complete.
 If your claim is complex, it may take a bit longer.

-If your damages are not covered, in part or in whole, by your policy, we will provide a letter explaining why and identifying the portion of your policy that applies to that coverage denial.
+If your damages are not covered by your policy, in part or in whole, we will provide a letter explaining why and identifying the portion of your policy that applies to the coverage denial.

-The estimate you receive from your claims representative is just that: an estimate.
-A number of issues may contribute to differences between our estimate and your vehicle repair facility’s.
-If there are differences, don’t panic: just contact your claims representative, who will probably ask you to send them a copy of the vehicle repair facility’s estimate for review.
-They’ll then discuss it with your vehicle repair service, and may then re-inspect your vehicle to resolve any differences.
+Remember that the estimate you receive from your claims representative is just that: an estimate.
+A number of factors may contribute to differences between our estimate and the estimate prepared by your repair facility.
+If you encounter a disparity, simply contact your claims representative, who will probably request a copy of the repair facility’s estimate for review.
+He or she will discuss the differences with the repair facility and resolve the issue.